Handmade Saltillo Tile

 Not all tiles have lime pops, but some do.
 Those bumps mentioned above can settle into an exposed lime pop in time.
 It’s not a defect – these pops are natural mineral deposits in the clay.
 If you have a lime pop, seal or grout over it and move on.
 The exposed pop will blend in as a standard chip on your floor over time.
 If you have a lime pop that gets under your skin, just pop out that tile and replace it.

 Tiles will also get scuffs during shipping, unpacking, handling, and grouting.
 This is normal.
-Thankfully, the scuffs are easily removed with the application of your topcoat sealer as the final step of your rustic floor installation.
+In fact, remove the scuffs with the application of your topcoat sealer as the final step of your rustic floor installation.

 6.